yaretzyc/leafApp/README.md

-# LEAF Database/ERD
+# LEAF Database/ERD SEI 2 PROJECT

 ## INTRO

 LEAF stands for Lake Environmental Aquatic Facility.
 It is a database created for individual plant research facilites.
+This idea came about from a previous work experience working as a research assistant for a team of reasearchers in the Army Corps of Engineers.

 ## ENTITY RELATIONSHIP DIAGRAMA (ERD):